 We suggest you curtail athletic activity for the remainder of the day after the procedure, but many people find they can return to office jobs and simple tasks immediately afterwards.
 Discuss your activity level with your provider.

 The risks and side effects of hemorrhoid banding are rare.
 However, if you experience any of the following you should call our office

-You may notice a feeling of fullness in the rectal area or have the feeling that you need to move your bowels.
-This typically improves within a few hours and normally does not require any medication, but it should respond to Tylenol (acetaminophen), Motrin (ibuprofen), or other over the counter medications, if required.
 You should NOT feel any pain or any type of “pinching” sensation after the procedure — if you do, please let your doctor know immediately before leaving the office.
 This discomfort can typically be remedied by repositioning the band that was applied.